-- The EOC tests are available for Biology, English II, NC Math 1, and NC Math 3.
-Students enrolled for credit in courses where EOC tests are required must take the appropriate EOC test at the completion of the course. - The EOC tests are aligned to the NCSCS for English language arts and mathematics and the North Carolina Essential Standards for science. - The online Biology test contains multiple-choice and technology-enhanced questions; the paper Biology test contain multiple-choice questions. - The English II test contains multiple-choice and constructed-response questions. - The online NC Math 1 and NC Math 3 tests contain multiple-choice questions, numeric entry questions, and technology-enhanced questions.
+- The EOC tests are required to be administered online.
+Exceptions to this rule are for approved technology hardship requests or for students with disabilities who have documented accommodations that dictate a paper test format is necessary for accessibility. - The testing window is the final five days of the semester or the final ten instructional days of a yearlong course. - The EOC tests are available for Biology, English II, NC Math 1, and NC Math 3.
+Students enrolled for credit in courses where EOC tests are required must take the appropriate EOC test at the completion of the course. - The tests are aligned to the NCSCS for English language arts and mathematics and the North Carolina Essential Standards for science. - The online Biology test contains multiple-choice and technology-enhanced questions; the paper Biology test contains multiple-choice questions. - The English II test contains multiple-choice and constructed-response questions. - The online NC Math 1 and NC Math 3 tests contain multiple-choice questions, numeric entry questions, and technology-enhanced questions.
 The paper NC Math 1 and NC Math 3 tests consist of multiple-choice and gridded response questions. - The NC Math 1 test consists of two parts: calculator inactive and calculator active.
 Students may use a calculator only for the calculator active part of the test. - The NC Math 3 test contains only calculator active questions. - Per 16 N.C.
 Admin.
 Code 06D.
 0309, schools are to use results from all EOC tests as at least twenty percent of the student's final grade for each respective course.